 We have worked with thousands of paddle board buyers with no prior knowledge of how to choose a paddle board and have guided them through the process of selecting the equipment that is the best fit for their particular needs.
 Our record is first-rate and we pride ourselves on getting it right.

-As a result of our experience working with so many SUP buyers, we have been able to distill the process of choosing an inflatable SUP and accessory package into the easy to follow step-by-step system described below.
+As a result of our experience working with so many SUP buyers, we have distilled the process of choosing the very best inflatable SUP for your needs into the easy-to-follow steps described in this article.

 The price range for inflatable paddles boards is from approximately $150 to $2500.
 This wide range of prices generally correlates to the wide range of materials used in making them, the specifics of how they are built, features and designs, and the amount and skill level of the manual labor that goes into their fabrication, though the end cost isn’t always commensurate with the expected level of quality across different brands and models so due diligence is recommended.

-Cheaper inflatable paddle board models are generally priced in the $300-$800 MSRP range.
-In the lower end of this range, you’ll get a very basic starter set, maybe okay for kids to play on close to shore, but not a board you’ll feel good about using regularly or venturing far from shore on.
-With an ultra-cheap board, you can be sure that the manufacturer has skimped on most points of quality to minimize the cost.
+Entry level inflatable paddle boards are generally priced in the $150-$800 MSRP range, with even lower priced offerings popping up when mass-marketed brands need to move their inventory.
+At the lower end of this range, you’ll get a basic starter set which might be okay for kids to play on, supervised and close to shore, but not a board you’ll feel good about using regularly or venturing far from shore on.
+With an ultra-cheap board, you can be sure that the manufacturer has compromised on many points of quality to minimize the cost.

 Lower cost boards have to be made with calculated compromises in material and component quality to keep manufacturing costs in a range that allows for the low price.
 Many buyers who start with a board in this entry level range soon realize that they want more from their equipment and invest in a better board.
 While this progression is understandable, a lot of wasted expense can be avoided by spending a little more on the initial purchase to avoid the need for an expensive upgrade later.

-You will see many boards in this price range promoted on rating sites and ‘Top 10’ type lists.
+You will see many boards in the lower price ranges promoted on rating sites and ‘Top 10’ type lists.
 This is a price range rife with misinformation.
-Keep in mind that these sites make money when people click on links to purchase the products they list presenting a clear incentive to promote the products that are easiest to sell, due to their cheap prices.
+Keep in mind that these sites make money when people click on links to purchase the products they list, creating a clear incentive to promote the products that are easiest to sell, due to their cheap prices.

-High-quality and optimally performing inflatable SUP boards mostly fall in the $900-$1300 MSRP range.
-This is where buyers generally should look if they are enthusiastic about getting into SUP and are willing to invest in equipment that performs better and will be used season after season, not end up in a landfill prematurely.
+Inflatable SUP boards that are built to last and provide the best on-water experience typically come with a manufacturer's suggested retail price (MSRP) ranging between $900 and $1300, with discounts, sometimes substantial, often available based on market conditions and seasonality.
+This is where buyers generally should look if they are enthusiastic about getting into SUP and are willing to invest in equipment that performs better and will be used season after season.

 Boards in this category will be designed for optimal performance and be made of more durable materials, in factories that adhere to higher quality and ethical standards.
 Stretching into this price range can get you a lot in terms of quality and performance upgrades and better accessories, so the initial investment will be well-spent and will save you money over time by making it a one-time purchase.

-Companies new to the SUP industry, and some of the usual suspects that churned out bargain basement boards for years, are slinking their way into this price range due to inflation and rising production costs.
+Companies new to the SUP industry, and some of the brands that churned out bargain basement boards for years, are edging their way into this price range due to inflation and rising production costs.

 The history of the brand specific to inflatable SUP development is an important consideration when approaching a performance level SUP, more so than the amount of money a brand spends on advertising and influencers.

-Above $1300 MSRP, you’ll find some specialty boards designed for enthusiasts who can afford to pay a premium for specific purpose designs or unique features.
-If you are planning to make SUP a significant part of your recreational life, then looking at a specialty board in this price range may be an investment that makes sense.
+Above $1300 MSRP, you’ll find specialty boards designed for enthusiasts who are willing to pay a premium for specific purpose designs or unique features.
+If you are planning to make SUP a significant part of your recreational life, then looking at a specialty board in this price range may be an investment that makes sense for you.

 Note that we have listed MSRP in these ranges which by its nature is open to opportunism.
 The broader pitfalls of commercial markets are well beyond the scope of this article but we've all developed a general skepticism that if a deal seems too good to be true, it often is.
 A more detailed approach is needed to discern the right SUP board and this can start with price ranges as a factor, but should be evaluated in unison with other criteria.